commit111/futurefits/README.md

 # Future Fits

-An e-commerce website built using StackBlitz editor, deployable with Defang ⚡️
+An e-commerce website built using StackBlitz editor, deployable with Netlify and Defang ⚡️